dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

              ----------Overall merging statistics (non-anomalous)----------

-  Resolution: 69.19 - 1.40
+  Resolution: 35.33 - 1.40

-  Observations: 274578
+  Observations: 276792

-  Unique reflections: 41140
+  Unique reflections: 41135
   Redundancy: 6.7
   Completeness: 94.11%

-  Mean intensity: 76.6
+  Mean intensity: 75.9

-  Mean I/sigma(I): 16.0
+  Mean I/sigma(I): 14.3
   R-merge: 0.064

-  R-meas:  0.070
+  R-meas:  0.069

-  R-pim:   0.027
+  R-pim:   0.026

-By inspecting the statistics in the output, we can see that removing the decay term has had the effect of causing around 200 more reflections to be marked as outliers (taking the outlier count from 0.72% to 0.80% of the data), while improving some of the R-factors and mean I/sigma(I).
+By inspecting the statistics in the output, we can see that removing the decay term has slightly improved some of the R-factors and mean I/sigma(I).
 Therefore it is probably best to exclude the decay correction for this dataset.

 .. _betalactamase-html-report: